-- 1. Factors that can be evaluated in percentage of wall height: - Base dimension of spread footing. - Embedded depth of wall element into firm ground.
+- 1. Factors that can be evaluated in percentage of wall height: - Base dimension of spread footing. - Embedded depth of wall element into firm ground. - 2.
+Factors that can be described as 'large (high)', 'medium (average)', or 'small (low)':

 Quantitative Measurement